project-adonis/ComfyUI_PuLID_Flux_ll_Chroma/README.md

-Same is base only replaced Flux model support with Chroma model support.
+Same as base only replaced Flux model support with Chroma model support.

 Still experimental.